 The most daunting part of making spring rolls may be rolling them.
 This might take some practice, but they don’t necessarily have to be perfect on the first try.
 This recipe makes about 12 spring rolls so you will have several to practice with.

 It is important not to overdo the filling, but you still want enough to fill the spring rolls up.
-Two tablespoons is really the perfect amount.
+Two tablespoons are really the perfect amount.
 Just place it on the lower third of the spring roll wrapper, fold the bottom over and the left and right sides inward.
 Next, you just have to roll the spring rolls from the bottom to the top, using some water to seal the edges.
 The sealing really important as you don’t want the filling to come out during frying.

 How to Fry Spring Rolls Safely